 - Secret Santa – implement a Secret Santa system for gifts to cut down on the overall extravagance of the day.

 - Reusables – to get other members of your shindig to adopt eco-friendly habits for the new year try giving coffee cups, water bottles, straws, solid shampoo and conditioner bars, soaps, anything bamboo, treats bought from bulk food stores and presented in glass jars, cloth napkins and hankies, beeswax wraps… the list goes on!
-Check out our site for these kinds of gifts.
+Check out Nourished Life for these kinds of gifts.

 - Make a donation on behalf of someone – now I know this doesn’t sound too exciting but there are people who genuinely don’t want useless, gimmicky gifts and would feel happy that their gift will go to help out others; choose wisely so that it is something that reflects who that person is and what they would support.

 - Wooden toys – there is now an amazing range of wooden toys and puzzles that can be bought that can be used for years, handed down to future generations and made from sustainable sources.

 Did you know that traditional Christmas wrapping paper often has plastic in it and can’t be recycled?
 And even if your wrapping paper is just paper, it is suuuuuch a waste of paper (and money).
 Why not have a competition to see who can arrive with the best zero-waste wrapping?
 You could try: